Kvan7/Multiplayer-Starter/README.md

    1. Potentially also acquire friend
 9. Invite friend to game

+## Restrictions

+- Currently must be friends on Steam
+- Testing with steam requires second account, but can test with [KCP and ParrelSync](https://github.com/Kvan7/Multiplayer-Starter/wiki/Testing-Multiplayer)
+- Both must have game launched rn to join eachother
+- Only can join through steam friends panel

 ## Tags

 - `RollingBallOnly` - Only just stupid simple rolling ball game.
 No networking.
 No pickups